 Searching for a Place to Call Home

 On Valentine's Day 2019 Diana Stelin has released her first novel.
-It's a mix of my very popular blogs about the connections between a painting practice and our everyday lives, and a semi-fictional biographical account that demonstrates the power of art.
+It's a mix of her very popular blogs about the connections between a painting practice and our everyday lives, and a semi-fictional biographical account that demonstrates the power of art.

-I invite you to immerse yourself in this heartfelt and very authentically written account, and join the many thrilled readers who wrote raving reviews about this debut.
-The novel is available for Kindle, Audible and as a printed sot cover book.
+Immerse yourself in this heartfelt and very authentically written account, and join the many thrilled readers who wrote raving reviews about this debut.
+The novel is available on Kindle, Audible and as a printed sot cover book.
 Read 'Searching for a Place to Call Home'

 "This is an excruciatingly honest and open book about many transitions, not necessarily finished: from one country to another, from young girl to successful woman, from daughter to parent and from novice to artist.
 There are many stages in each of these transitions and the road taken by protagonist is far from being straight and uncomplicated.
 Told in unflinchingly sincere way without any hint of gloss or tinsel.
 At the end one may ask, isn't real artist always uprooted, at least on the inside?"